 7 important reasons why every small business needs project management

 Every small business should be using project management, whether in the form of software or a skilled employee who can do everything manually.
-Project management is the big difference between success and failure in a lot of cases – and here are seven big reasons why.
+Project management is the big difference between success and failure in many cases – and here are seven big reasons why.

 - To define plans

 - To create schedules

 When you know what needs doing, you can also figure out when it needs to be done.
-Having project management in place will allow you to set out a defined calendar on which you schedule everything that needs to be done for your business.
+Having project management in place will allow you to set out a defined calendar on which you schedule everything your business needs to do.
 If you’re the only one working for your small business, this means you don’t forget important deadlines.

 - To maximize resources

-With everything on schedule and working to a tight plan, your time can be better used on actually running your business.
-You can also make sure that you aren’t wasting money, and any stock you have to sell will be best placed to actually sell.
+With everything on schedule and working to a tight plan, your time can be better used to actually running your business.
+You can also make sure that you aren’t wasting money, and any stock you have to sell will be best placed to sell.
 You can get the most out of all of your resources – and you’ll have a measurable way of checking whether you are managing it, too.

 - To integrate everything

 One project for your small business might be setting up a new marketing campaign.
 However, this project does not exist in a vacuum – it is connected to all other areas of your business, too.
 Your marketing campaign might affect, or be affected by, various things such as your stock, your overall budget, the time you have for dealing with orders, the number of orders you can accept in a certain period of time, your past and future campaigns, your social media accounts, and so on.
-Project management helps to integrate everything together for a seamless effect – so you don’t end up wasting money on advertising something that you have sold out of, for example, or getting in more orders than you can actually cope with.
+Project management helps to integrate everything for a seamless effect.
+So you don’t end up wasting money on advertising something that you have sold out of, for example, or getting in more orders than you can actually cope with.